What is `Just A Girl’?

 Michael McKell- Assistant Director/Producer

 Michael started his professional career as a singer-songwriter signing his first record deal with Phonogram when he was 19.
 He then went on to sign two further solo deals with Warner Brothers and EMI.
 During this time he wrote songs for Elaine Paige, Dollar, Johnny Logan, Paul Carrack, Toyah and French star Julien Clerc.
 Michael toured the world with Julien and lived in Paris writing songs for the artist with French composers including Serge Gainsbourg.
 His music career was cut short by a near-fatal car crash in August 1991.
 Michael enrolled in The Lee Strasberg Institute In 1993 and trained as an actor.
 Michael made his West End debut in Blood Brothers.
 Michael starred in Macbeth at the Lyric Hammersmith playing the lead role.
 Musicals feature heavily in Michaels stage achievements.
 The multi Olivier award-winning Crazy For You and Ben Elton’s Tonight’s The Night for which he was nominated for Best Actor in a musical.
 Michael made his first TV appearance in Madson with Ian McShane.
 He has starred in A Touch Of Frost, Kavanagh QC and BBC Drama Doctors for Which he won The Royal Television Society award for Best Actor for his role of Dr. Nick West.
 He has also appeared in Emmerdale as DCI Nick Henshall and was nominated for Best Villain at the National Soap Awards for the role.
 He appeared in Eastenders playing Carter the killer of Paul Truman and played DCI Trevor Hunt in ITV drama MIT for two seasons.
 His most recent TV credits include Vera, Shakespeare and Hathaway and Cradle to Grave.
 In 2010 Michael returned to music and produced a solo album Shower Over Moon Street and performed songs from the album at the Royal Albert Hall in aid of the charity Born Free.
 In 2000 Michael made his film debut in Essex Boys starring alongside Sea Bean, Larry Lamb, and Tom Wilkinson.
 Michael has since appeared in over 30 films including Allied with Brad Pitt, Winter Ridge with Alan Ford and soon to be released Where Hands Touch with Abbie Cornish and Christopher Eccleston.
-Michael co-wrote and produced the film Hatton Garden The Heist and most recently filmed Irish Stand Down and the Guard of Auschwitz which he co-wrote and produced.
+Michael co-wrote and was executive producer of the film Hatton Garden The Heist and most recently filmed Irish Stand Down and the Guard of Auschwitz which he was script advisor and executive producer.
 Michael is currently writing an album of new songs.

 Any money raised will be distributed across the production cost of the film.
 The film will be entered into national and international film festivals and other major platforms.